daattali/beautiful-jekyll/_posts/2016-12-06-Texts_Classification_in_R.md

 Where to go from here
 =====================

-There is more work to do in finding other relevant algorithms, understanding their parameters and doing more work on model evaluation.
+There is more work to do in finding other relevant algorithms from the `caret` package to use on text analysis, understanding their parameters and doing more work on model evaluation.

 Resources used
 ==============